Biden and Saudi crown prince begin crucial meeting with fist bump

 - No announcement on increased oil production expected from Biden's Saudi Arabia trip

+"President Biden mentioned that this issue is a concern to people in the U.S., especially in the U.S. Congress, and he also mentioned that he took Saudi Arabia's views with regards to this issue at face value," he said.
+"His royal highness the crown prince explained to him that this was a tragic mistake that was very painful or the kingdom of Saudi Arabia, and that Saudi Arabia investigated this issue, charged individuals responsible for it and that a number of them have been convicted and are currently serving jail sentences."

+But he called the idea that MBS knew of the killing, or certainly that he ordered it, "ridiculous."

-The president is meeting with the Saudi king and crown prince as a part of a bilateral meeting, as well as with other heads of state during the Gulf Coast Cooperation or GCC+3 summit this week.
+On Saturday, the president is expected to meet with other heads of state during the Gulf Coast Cooperation or GCC+3 summit this week.
 U.S. officials have emphasized that the Saudis, while an important player in the Middle East, are just one of the countries present.

 for more features.